madrod228/voicesoftheprinter/README.md

 Raw contains everything from the [3D Print forum](https://discord.com/channels/512287844258021376/1132040858343059638), but it is unorganized.
 You'll have a hard time seeing what all is made you can sift through it if you want to, but I recommend waiting for the new pages of everything to be made.

 The Tutorials of the OG Github are lost but will be recreated.
 Once the lists are organized.

+# Credits
+madrod228 hosts this and ripped all the raws killerblade555 has dont everything else

+(i am very busy-madrod